DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/workloads/create-deployment.md

 ### Basic information

-- Payload name: can contain up to 63 characters, can only contain lowercase letters, numbers, and a separator ("-"), and must start and end with a lowercase letter or number, such as deployment-01.
+- Workload Name: can contain up to 63 characters, can only contain lowercase letters, numbers, and a separator ("-"), and must start and end with a lowercase letter or number, such as deployment-01.
 The name of the same type of workload in the same namespace cannot be repeated, and the name of the workload cannot be changed after the workload is created.
 - Namespace: Select the namespace where the newly created payload will be deployed.
 The default namespace is used by default.
 If you can't find the desired namespace, you can go to [Create a new namespace](../namespaces/createns.md) according to the prompt on the page.
-- Number of instances: Enter the number of Pod instances for the load, and one Pod instance is created by default.
+- Pods: Enter the number of Pod instances for the load, and one Pod instance is created by default.
 - Description: Enter the description information of the payload and customize the content.
 The number of characters cannot exceed 512.

     ![Basic Information](../images/deploy04.png)